-Acclimation is your body's adaptation to

-a different environment.
-Heat acclimation

-usually takes 2 weeks, but improvements begin

-appearing after 4 or 5 days.
-Acclimation to

-heat includes increased sweating at a lower

-temperature, sweat that is not as salty (saving

-electrolytes), and an increase in blood volume.

-The body starts to cool itself earlier and does

-a better job of transferring heat from the

-body's core to the skin and to the environment.

-Increased blood volume means there is more

-blood to help control the body's temperature and

-deliver energy to the muscles.
+• Be aware that acclimation is your body's adaptation to a different environment.
+Heat acclimation usually takes 2 weeks, but improvements begin appearing after 4 or 5 days.
+Acclimation to heat includes increased sweating at a lower temperature, sweat that is not as salty (saving electrolytes), and an increase in blood volume.
+Your body starts to cool itself earlier and does a better job of transferring heat from your core to the skin and to the environment.
+Increased blood volume means there is more blood to help control your body's temperature and deliver energy to the muscles.